evaristoc/reversing/_posts/2024-08-01-how-to-recursively-make-circles-inside-circles-and-animate-them-like-jk.markdown

 Questions that I had when looking at his project were:

+*How did he organize his code?*

 *How did JK manage to get those circles inside other circles?*

-*Furthermore, how did he make the recursion?*
+*How did he make the recursion?*

 *And how did he make them rotate in harmony?*

 In this post I will try to re-verse the code to get some answers to my questions.
-I will include visuals using [scrollama.js](https://github.com/russellsamora/scrollama) and [d3.js](https://d3js.org/) (SVG) but also the canvas API.
+I will include visuals using tools I am currently exploring such as [scrollama.js](https://github.com/russellsamora/scrollama) and [d3.js](https://d3js.org/) (SVG) but also the [canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).

 # The Code

-There are many other projects about recursivity and circles, but I chose JK's one because I like his projects and the way he codes.
-He is usually on the search of striking patterns based on few geometric forms, all with very simple code using pure ES5 vanilla Javascript.
+There are many other more advanced projects about recursivity and circles, but I chose JK's one because I like his projects and the way he codes.
+He is usually on the search of striking patterns based on few geometric forms, all with very simple code using vanilla Javascript.

+The whole implementation for this project was truly simple: A very simple css, a one-line html and a javascript of just 58 lines of prettified code, including empty lines.

 Let's put some attention to the JS code.

-The code for this project is truly simple: A very simple css, a one-line html and a javascript of just 58 lines of prettified code, including empty lines, consisting of:
+#### Code Composition and Organization

+The code consists of:

 * A canvas instantiation function
 * Canvas circles using the `arc` method